shotsuji/rodrigodalben.github.io/projects.md

 - alphabetical order
 --->

-The broader goals of **ManyBabies** come together in a set of collaborative projects.
-Which can be of three types:
+The broader goals of **ManyBabies** come together through collaborative projects.
+There are three types of projects:

 1. *Main project*: tests a question about infant development of key theoretical or methodological interest.
 They are numbered sequentially (e.g., MB1, MB2).

-2. *Spin-off project*: builds on the methods or data from the main projects and are pre-registered before all the data necessary to the spin-off project has been collected.
+2. *Spin-off project*: builds on the methods or data from the main projects and is pre-registered before all the data necessary to the spin-off project has been collected.
 Some examples include extending the study to a different population of infants (e.g., bilinguals; additional geographically/culturally diverse samples), follow-up data collection (e.g., longitudinal correlation with CDIs; test-retest reliability), and additional analyses of the main dataset beyond the main project that were pre-registered prior to the complection data collection (e.g., methods moderators).
-Spin-off projects are identified with a letter in front of the main project abbreviation (e.g., MB1B, for bilinguals; MB1L, for longitudinal);
+Spin-off projects are identified with a letter following the main project abbreviation (e.g., MB1B, for bilinguals; MB1L, for longitudinal);

-3. *Secondary analyis*: are conducted on publicly-available **MB** data, from the main project and/or spin-off projects.
+3. *Secondary analyses*: are conducted on publicly-available **MB** data, from the main project and/or spin-off projects.
 In some cases, these analysis may include additional data not collected as part of **ManyBabies**, for example if an individual lab investigates relationships between their lab’s ManyBabies data and other data collected by their lab.

-Overall, **MB** currently counts 6 main projects, 5 spin-off projects, and 2 secondary analysis; listed below.
+**MB** currently counts 6 main projects, 5 spin-off projects, and 2 secondary analysis; listed below.
 Together, they account for 30+ research questions, hundreds of contributors, and thousands of infant participants.

 ### Main projects